 Between our application’s simplistic design and the main customers being of an age where they are proficient with technology, our user’s familiarity with similar applications should be high.

 Our developer’s familiarity should be high in all aspects required from app development and databases.
-One aspect where we might not be as high in is processing online transactions.
+One aspect where we might not be as high is processing online transactions.

 The Project size is composed of a handful of different parts, including developing the UI, storing the information in a database, and handling online transactions.
 A team of 5 people with experience in this should be enough for the project.